Chais/RayTracer/README.md

 # RayTracer
-A whitted ray tracer written in C++
+A Whitted ray tracer written in C++

 This project mainly serves the purposes of making me more familiar with C++ as well as getting me into computer graphics.
 I hope though, that it is helpful and/or educational for others too and I try to keep the code understandable,